 WAFER Food Pantry will remain open and committed to serving the community through the Coronavirus Pandemic.
-Response time to emails and voicemails may be delayed due to increasing workload for volunteers and staff.
+Response time to emails and voicemails may be delayed due to increasing workloads.

 We are happy to continue serving the needs of our community at this time and ask you to check our website frequently for more information and updates.